Putin scrambles to boost weapons production for Ukraine war

 He promised that Germany would help rebuild destroyed towns immediately and send two more MARS Medium Artillery Missile Systems and four type 2000 self-propelled howitzers.

-On the battlefront, Russian missiles set a gas station on fire late today in the south-central city of Dnipro, killing at least two people and wounding at least three, Ukrainian news agencies reported.
+On the battlefront, Russian missiles set a gas station on fire late Tuesday in the south-central city of Dnipro, killing a pregnant woman in her car and the operator of a car wash at the facility, while wounding at least three, Ukrainian news agencies reported.

-One of Moscow’s allies today urged Russia to step up the pace and scale of Ukraine’s destruction.
+One of Moscow’s allies on Tuesday urged Russia to step up the pace and scale of Ukraine’s destruction.

 Ramzan Kadyrov, the regional leader of Chechnya who has sent troops to fight in Ukraine, urged Moscow to wipe off the map entire cities in retaliation for Ukrainian shelling of Russia’s territory.
 Authorities in Russia’s Kursk and Belgorod regions that border Ukraine have repeatedly reported Ukrainian shelling that has damaged infrastructure and residential buildings.